Bump Wills: Personal life

 Born in Washington, D.C., Wills grew up in Spokane, Washington, and graduated from Central Valley High School in 1970, where he was a three-sport star and later coached.
-He went to college at Arizona State university where he was a member of the Sigma Chi Fraternity.
+He went to college at Arizona State University where he was a member of the Sigma Chi fraternity.
 He regularly managed clinics for younger players in the area as well.

 In 1977, Bump married Laverne Capilla, with whom he had one child, daughter Mauricia Morning Wills (named after his father Maury).
 He and Laverne later divorced and Bump married Marla Boland in 1989.
-They had two daughters during their marriage: Meagan and Madeline Wills.
+They had two daughters, Meagan and Madeline Wills.
 They subsequently divorced.

 Wills now lives in Garland, Texas, with his wife Deborah (Shriver), whom he married in 2015.
 He coaches for the Dallas Mustangs, a youth select baseball club.
-He was slated to be the manager of the Royse City Griffins of planned the Southwest League of Professional Baseball in 2019, but the league folded before ever playing.
+He was slated to be the manager of the Royse City Griffins of the planned Southwest League of Professional Baseball in 2019, but the league folded before ever playing.